syntaxbullet/CitrineCLI/README.md

 - `--append-tags`: Add more tags to the existing list without removing current ones.
 - `--remove-tags`: Remove specific tags from the existing list.
 - `-m --message`: Update the description of the task.
+- `-s --status`: Update the status of the task.

 #### Syntax